-Note that, in a more realistic scenario, the two threaded_ignore/1 calls would be made concurrently from different objects.
-Using the same synchronized directive for a set of predicates imply that they all use the same mutex, as required for this example.
+Note that, in a more realistic scenario, the two threaded\ignore/1 calls would be made concurrently from different objects.
+Using the same synchronized directive for a set of predicates implies that they all use the same mutex, as required for this example.